CLI Configuration

 jf rt ping

-<your-access-token> is a JFrog Platform access token — a JWT string starting with eyJ.
+<your-access-token> is a JFrog Platform access token, a JSON Web Token (JWT) string starting with eyJ.
 You can generate one under your user profile in the JFrog Platform UI, or use jf access-token-create.

-For interactive setup (browser-based, recommended for local development), see Sign In to JFrog Platform via Web.
+For interactive setup (browser-based, recommended for local development), see Sign in to the JFrog Platform via web.

 Server configurations store connection details for JFrog Platform instances, enabling the JFrog CLI to communicate with Artifactory, Xray, Distribution, and other JFrog services.
 Configuring a server creates a reusable profile that eliminates the need to provide authentication credentials and URLs with every command.

 Use the jf login command to authenticate with the JFrog Platform through a web browser.
-This command is solely interactive; it does not receive any options and cannot be used in a CI server.
-Available for Artifactory 7.64.0 and above.
+This command is solely interactive.
+It does not receive any options and you cannot use it on a CI server.
+Available for Artifactory 7.64.0 or later.

-When you run jf login, the CLI first presents an interactive menu where you choose to create a new server entry or select an existing one.
+When you run jf login, the JFrog CLI first presents an interactive menu where you choose to create a new server entry or select an existing one.
 After your selection, your default browser opens for authentication.
-Complete the login in the browser; the CLI receives the resulting token and saves it automatically.
+Complete the login in the browser.
+The JFrog CLI receives the resulting token and saves it automatically.

 Create Access Tokens

-Use this command to create Access Tokens in the JFrog Platform.
+Use jf access-token-create to create access tokens in the JFrog Platform.
 By default, a user-scoped token is created.
 Administrators can provide the scope explicitly with --scope, or implicitly with --groups or --grant-admin.

 The config add or config edit commands add and edit JFrog Platform server configurations, which are stored in JFrog CLI's configuration storage.
 Other commands can use these configured servers.
 You can override the configured server details for any command by passing in alternative values for the URL and sign-in credentials.
 The configured values are saved in a file under the JFrog CLI home directory.